The New Zealand eTA is an electronic visa waiver that allows Swedish citizens to travel to New Zealand.

-Additionally, people who work on cruise ships or airlines as crew members will have to obtain a Crew NZeTA visa waiver prior to their arrival in the country.
-The Crew eTA visa waiver is valid for up to 5 years.
+Additionally, people who work on cruise ships or airlines as crew members will have to obtain a Crew NZeTA visa waiver prior to their arrival in the country, however, in that case, it is their employer who must make the petition.

-The NZeTA allows for a safer and more convenient travel experience for all visitors to New Zealand.
-It has been designed to pre-screen individuals before they arrive in New Zealand and to identify potential security risks associated with travelling to the country before they occur.
+The eTA New Zealand allows for a safer and more convenient travel experience for all visitors to the country.
+It has been designed to pre-screen individuals before they arrive in New Zealand and to identify potential security risks before they occur.

 Necessary travel documentation for the eTA New Zealand from Sweden

-Since the visa waiver will be sent to applicant’s email address provided in their NZeTA application, travellers will need to make sure to provide a valid email address while filling out the online form.
+Since the New Zealand Visa Waiver will be sent to the applicant’s email address provided in their NZeTA application, travellers will need to make sure to provide a valid email address while filling out the online form.

 What are the eTA NZ requirements for Swedish citizens?

-In addition to the above requirements, Eligible citizens, including Swedish applicants are required to pay the International Visitor Conservation and Tourist Levy or IVL.
+If the Swedish visitor is going to stay in New Zealand for tourism or business, s/he will also be asked to pay the International Visitor Conservation and Tourist Levy or IVL.
 The IVL is essentially a tourist tax meant to preserve the touristic attractions that people visit and support the tourism infrastructure within the country.
-The tourist tax is charged along with a processing fee except in the case of transit passengers, which are not required to pay the IVL.

-Both fees can be paid using a debit or credit card while completing the NZeTA for Swedish citizens online application form.
+Both fees can be paid using a debit or credit card while completing the NZeTA for Swedes citizens online application form.

 NZeTA application for citizens of Sweden